godatadriven/academy-dbt-at-scale/docs/group1/checklist.md

-# Group 1 — Checklist
+# Group 1 - Checklist

 Work through the steps in order.
-Expand a hint only after you've had a genuine attempt — the struggle is where the learning happens.
+Expand a hint only after you've had a genuine attempt - the struggle is where the learning happens.

 ---

-## Step 1 — Explore the raw streaming tables
+## Step 1 - Explore the raw streaming tables

+- [ ] Step complete

 Before writing any dbt code, understand what you're working with.
 Query the raw tables and note: